-At an elevation of approximately 4,800 ft MSL, a 2- to 3-foot thick clay layer is encountered.
-This clay, which is referred to as the 4800-foot clay unit (Figure 2.2), likely represents lake deposits.
-This clay unit was encountered in borings for seven wells (MW-67, MW-71, MW-71R, MW-79, CW-1, OB-1, and OB-2) installed during site investigations and remedial actions.
-The unit was also encountered in the USGS Hunter Park I Boring which is located about 0.5 mile north of the Sparton Site on the north side of the Arroyo de las Calabacillas.
+At an elevation of approximately 4,800 ft MSL, a 2- to 4-foot thick clay layer is encountered.
+This clay layer, referred to as the 4800-foot clay unit (Figure 2.2), likely represents lake deposits.
+The 4800-foot clay unit was encountered in borings for seven wells (MW-67, MW-71, MW-71R, MW-79, CW-1, OB-1, and OB-2) installed during site investigations and remedial actions.
+The unit was also encountered in the USGS Hunter Ridge Park 1 Boring which is located about 0.5 mile north of the Sparton Site on the north side of the Arroyo de las Calabacillas.
 The nature of the depositional environment (i.e. lake deposits), and the fact that the unit has been encountered in every deep well drilled in the vicinity of the site, as well as at the more distant USGS boring, indicate that the unit is areally extensive.
 The deposits of the Santa Fe Group immediately below the 4800-foot clay are similar to those above the clay.
+The USGS Hunter Ridge Park 1 Boring also indicates the presence of two other deeper clay units, a 15-foot thick unit between elevations 4,705 and 4,720 ft MSL, and a second 20-foot thick unit between elevations 4,520 and 4,540 ft MSL (see Figure 2.2).

 The water table beneath the Sparton Site and between the Site and the Rio Grande lies within the Quaternary deposits; however, to the west and downgradient from the site the water table is within the USF deposits.
-A total of 89 wells were installed at the site to define hydrogeologic conditions and the extent and nature of groundwater contamination and to implement and monitor remedial actions; of these wells, 20 have been plugged and abandoned.
-The locations of the remaining 69 wells are shown in Figure 2.3.
+A total of 90 wells were installed at the site to define hydrogeologic conditions and the extent and nature of groundwater contamination and to implement and monitor remedial actions; the locations of these wells are shown in Figure 2.3.
+Of these 90 wells, 19 have been plugged and abandoned, leaving 71 wells that are currently active at the site.
+Four of the existing 71 wells (MW-14R, MW-37R, MW-52R, and MW-71R) are replacements for nearby wells that became dry and were plugged and abandoned, and one well (MW-53D) was deepened after becoming dry to continue to provide data.

-The off-site containment well, CW-1, and two associated observation wells, OB-1 and OB-2, were drilled to the top of the 4800-foot clay unit and were screened across the entire saturated thickness of the aquifer above the clay unit.
-The source containment well, CW-2, was drilled to a depth of 130 ft and equipped with a 50-foot screen from the water table to total depth.
-The monitoring wells have short screened intervals (5 to 30 ft) and during past investigations, were classified according to their depth and screened interval.
+The off-site containment well, CW-1, and the two associated observation wells, OB-1 and OB-2, were drilled to the top of the 4800-foot clay unit and are screened across the entire saturated thickness of the aquifer above the clay unit.
+The source containment well, CW-2, was drilled to a depth of 130 ft and is equipped with a 50-foot screen from the water table to total depth.
+The monitoring wells have short screened intervals (5 to 30 ft) and were classified during their installation according to their depth and screened interval.
 Wells screened across, or within 15 ft of, the water table were referred to as Upper Flow Zone (UFZ) wells.
 Wells screened 15-45 and 45-75 ft below the water table were referred to as Upper Lower Flow Zone (ULFZ) and Lower Lower Flow Zone (LLFZ) wells, respectively.
 Wells completed below the 4800-foot clay unit were referred to as Deep Flow Zone (DFZ) wells.
-At cluster well locations where an ULFZ or LLFZ well already existed, subsequent wells screened at a deeper interval were referred to as LLFZ or Third Flow Zone (3rdFZ) wells, regardless of the depth of their screened interval with respect to the water table.
+Wells, which were installed at locations where an ULFZ or a LLFZ well already existed and which were screened at a deeper interval than the adjacent existing well, were referred to as LLFZ or Third Flow Zone (3rdFZ) wells, regardless of the depth of their screened interval with respect to the water table.
+This classification, except for a few exceptions (see Footnote 4), has been maintained in this report.